MicrosoftDocs/ATADocs/ATADocs/DeployUse/configure-event-collection.md

 ---

-*Applies to: Advanced Threat Analytics version 1.7*
+*Applies to: Advanced Threat Analytics version 1.6 and 1.7*